 Shoulder pain is a very common complaint.
 And, this discomfort can develop from a variety of different orthopedic sources, such as arthritis, tendinitis, torn cartilage—and more.
 However, perhaps the most common cause of shoulder pain is a pinched nerve.
 (In fact, medical experts often refer to a pinched nerve in the shoulder as cervical radiculopathy.)

 Similarly, a nerve in the shoulder may become compressed for any number of reasons.
 For example, bone spurs—bony protrusions which form around our spinal discs—can pinch the nerves that radiate outward from our spine.
 Furthermore, our spinal discs act as shock absorbers between our vertebrae.
 Yet, they tend to weaken with age and overuse.
 When this happens, it can lead to the formation of bone spurs that impinge upon our spinal nerves.
 If a nerve in the neck becomes pinched, then shoulder pain can occur.
+NJ Spine and Ortho can help you relieve this pain.

 Causes of a Pinched Nerve